 Steve Wolens is a principal in the Dallas office of McKool Smith.
 His practice involves the representation of clients in complex class action claims and commercial litigation.
 He is peer-reviewed as an AV rated lawyer by Martindale Hubbell.

-Mr. Wolens served as a member of the Texas House of Representatives from 1981 to 2005.
-During his lengthy public service, he authored landmark legislation covering partnerships and limited liability corporations, ethics reforms, antitrust laws and electric deregulation.
+Steve served as a member of the Texas House of Representatives from 1981 to 2005.
+During his lengthy public service, he authored landmark legislation covering partnerships and limited liability corporations, ethics reforms, antitrust laws, and electric deregulation.

-Texas Monthly magazine named him as one of the "Ten Best Legislators" in Texas on six different occasions.
-He also has been named to the list of Texas Super Lawyers 2003-2013.
+Texas Monthly magazine named him one of the "Ten Best Legislators" in Texas on six different occasions.
+He was also named to the list of Texas Super Lawyers from 2003 to 2013.

-Prior to joining McKool Smith, Mr. Wolens handled complex toxic tort litigation in addition to numerous class-action lawsuits.
+Prior to joining McKool Smith, Steve handled complex toxic tort litigation in addition to numerous class action lawsuits.
 He has served as lead counsel in more than 3,000 individual toxic tort cases heard in more than 20 states.

 - Named a "Texas Litigation Star" by Benchmark Plaintiff, 2012

 - Texas Super Lawyers, Law & Politics Media Inc. and Texas Monthly, 2003-2013

 - Ten Best Legislators, Texas Monthly, 1983, 1991, 1993, 1999, 2003

 - Outstanding Legislator of the 78th Texas Legislature, AARP Texas Chapter, 2003

 - Legislator of the Year, Texas Renewable Energy Industries Association, 2001